Jonah Heim Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The right-hander last pitched on Wednesday against the Milwaukee Brewers, when he went five innings, allowing two earned runs while giving up two hits.
+- In his last time out on Saturday against the Texas Rangers, the righty went five innings, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.